RiyaDev22/AcmeBankApp/README.md

 - Do we a need a personal account to open an ISA or Busisness?
 - Do we need to consider transactions?
 - Do we need to consider loans and business cheques?
 If so how would we manage cheques?
+- There are 4 types of ISA accounts in the GOV website.
+Are we expected to implement all of them?
+- There are inflexible and flexible ISA accounts.
+Are we expecte to account for them?

 ## Assumptions:
 - Assume that the user knows their card information